Improved mixing rates of directed cycles by added connection

-Furthermore, if we were to stay with the classical, symmetrical transitions along the cycle, the mixing rate will be again $O((k/n)^2)$: for an arc at least $n/k$ long even the hitting time of the ends from the middle is $\Omega((n/k)^2)$.
+Furthermore, if we were to stay with the classical, symmetrical transitions along the cycle, the mixing rate will be again $O((k/n)^2)$: for an arc at least $n/k$ long even the hitting time of the ends of the arc from the middle is $\Omega((n/k)^2)$.
 This holds for any hub placement and interconnection structure.

 After all, we want to emphasize that a speedup with a mixing rate of $\Omega(k/n)$ is feasible only now that both random hubs and a drift along the cycle are implemented, as opposed to only one of these.

 The rest of the paper is organized as follows.
 In Section \ref{sec:preliminaries} we formally describe the random graph model and Markov chain on which we focus and a proxy graph model that we will use for the analysis.
-In Section \ref{sec:randpol} we prove the main mixing rate result for a proxy graph model.
+In Section \ref{sec:randpol} we prove the main mixing rate result for this proxy graph model.
 We then translate our result to the primary graph model in Section \ref{sec:mainmodel}.
 In Section \ref{sec:simulations} simulations are presented complementing our asymptotic analytical results.
 We also demonstrate how the mixing rate changes when the drift is decreased for the model, suggesting that further performance improvements might be possible.
 We draw conclusions and outline possible future research directions in Section \ref{sec:conclusions}.